openstack/rally/doc/source/tutorial/step_5_task_templates.rst

               tenants: 1
               users_per_tenant: 1

-In all the three scenarios above, the *"^cirros.*uec$"* image is passed to the scenario as an argument (so that these scenarios use an appropriate image while booting servers).
+In both scenarios above, the *"^cirros.*uec$"* image is passed to the scenario as an argument (so that these scenarios use an appropriate image while booting servers).
 Let’s say you want to run the same set of scenarios with the same runner/context/sla, but you want to try another image while booting server to compare the performance.
 The most elegant solution is then to turn the image name into a template variable:

 .. code-block:: yaml